Who We Serve

 Additionally, LPA provides professional development, consultation, and other forms of training in the community service system, promoting more accessible, culturally informed approaches to care.

-LPA maintains a small cadre of individuals who assist with training, supervision and oversight of clinical work with youth, individuals and families.
+LPA maintains a team of bilingual, specially trained individuals who provide clinical services with youth, adults, and families and assist with training, supervision and oversight of the organizational work.

 Interns represent master-level social work, psychology and family therapy programs from local universities, and required to be bilingual (English/Spanish) and with a special interest in working with immigrant and refugee communities.